Tosinfamzy/taskmanagementapi/README.md

 # Work in progress

 ## Description

-Task Management API using the NESTJS frameword
+Task Management API using the NESTJS framework

 ## Installation